 The loot box ban is understandable because many children see that kind of advertisement and engage in it without the knowledge of the consequences.
 Banning and limiting other industries that have a clear age restriction doesn’t seem to have a justification.

 If this trend continues, however, European and other gambling operators may want to consider their course of action if the tight grip of regulation reaches their industry.

 This is especially relevant since fining illegal operators has no results (link to the Netherlands article).
 Understanding this, governments may want to get those operators through middlemen and players, transferring the responsibility on the shoulders of those they can legally influence.

 The industry is going to fight back

 Danish sports betting industry is put in a weird situation.
 On the one hand, their existence is still legal in the country.
 On the other, there are people that work against it.
-The issue starts with banning ads that bring in a lot of clients during a sports game, but given the fact that the industry was told to advocate its existence from the ethical standpoint, the stakes may be higher than that.
+The issue starts with banning ads that bring in a lot of clients during a sports game, but given the fact that the industry was told to advocate its existence from an ethical standpoint, the stakes may be higher than that.

 The leaders of the industry said they are in fact working on such a statement and will issue it this spring.
 The thing is, sports betting professionals are not a bunch of thieves caught stealing people’s money with ads.
-These people know their business to be within the moral boundaries and are willing to put up a fight.
+These people know their business to be within moral boundaries and are willing to put up a fight.

 One of the biggest things that show the gambling professionals actually care about their customers is the silent ban that UK firms created.
-Top performing British sports betting companies agreed to stop advertising during live games in the times where children are most likely to watch.
+Top-performing British sports betting companies agreed to stop advertising during live games in the times where children are most likely to watch.

 If the whole argument is about the vulnerability of children, Danish and UK brookies may come up with a more refined KYC procedure before users can place a bet.